SkyeFull90/100devs-projects-skye/class_stuff/classWork/python/readme.md

 ## Installation

-To run run files in this dir create a venv file by
+To run run files in this dir create a venv file by running the following command

 ``` sh
 python3 -m venv .venv